flowx-ai/docs-flowx/docs/building-blocks/ui-designer/dynamic-and-computed-values.md

 :::

-These expressions can perform calculations, transformations, or other operations to generate the desired value at runtime.
 By enabling computed values, the application provides flexibility and the ability to create dynamic and responsive user interfaces.

 ![](../../../release-notes/img/computed.gif)

 ### Slider example

-The above example is provided for a Slider element, where JavaScript expressions are used to compute the minimum and maximum values based on a value entered on an input UI element (and linked by a process key - `${application.client.amount}`).
+The above example demonstrates the usage of computed values for a Slider element, where JavaScript expressions are used to compute the minimum and maximum values based on a value entered in an input UI element (linked by the process key `${application.client.amount}`).

 #### Min Value